PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 1. Verify `git status --short --branch`, local/remote divergence, and the two latest commits; do not create a pull request.
-2. Add shared-constant fan-out characterization for both suffix constants and define copy-on-write behavior so unrelated consumers remain NCHW.
-3. Migrate topology reads, rewrites, aliasing, structural removals, pruning, and layout reconciliation to one shared index/state and stable runner.
-4. Replace all five raw calls, then run focused, sequential Tier 1, and full direct gates before committing and pushing the indexed checkpoint.
+2. Inspect `_optimize_transpose_dual_mul_concat_prepost_nhwc_chains`, its
+   production positions, and existing coverage to freeze exact behavior.
+3. Add a dedicated compact success graph plus fan-out, public-boundary, permutation, axis, and shared-constant cases.
+4. Run focused and full direct gates, then commit and push characterization before mechanical extraction.

 Resume constraints remain: commit and push at coherent checkpoints only; no pull request; no new dependency; default direct TFLite and `-cotof` must remain